paxdotdev/pax/README.md

 Pax is designed to extend and support _anything you can imagine_ on a screen — from 2D to 3D to VR/AR, embedded multimedia, and more.

-**Today** Pax is in alpha, supports GPU-primitive 2D rendering, and has working development harnesses for Web (WASM) and macOS (Swift).
+> Note: Today Pax is in alpha, supports GPU-primitive 2D rendering, and has working development harnesses for Web (WASM) and macOS (Swift).

 ## Target use-cases